grafana/agent/docs/sources/static/upgrade-guide.md

 ### Deprecation: binary names will be prefixed with `grafana-` in v0.31.0

-The binary names `agent`, `agentctl`, and `agent-operator` have been deprecated and will be renamed to `grafana-agent`, `grafana-agentctl`, and `grafana-agent-operator` respectively in the v0.31.0 release.
+The binary names `agent` and `agentctl` have been deprecated and will be renamed to `grafana-agent` and `grafana-agentctl` respectively in the v0.31.0 release.

 As part of this change, the Docker containers for the v0.31.0 release will include symbolic links from the old binary names to the new binary names.